Serving

 Ib.iv HIRES PRV Configuration

 HIRES is available in a dedicated precision radial velocity (PRV) configuration.
-HIRES data collected in this prescribed HIRES-PRV configuration will be compatible with the public radial velocity pipeline processing environment available at NExScI which will produce wavelength-calibrated 1D spectra and time-series of relative PRVs.
+Data collected in this HIRES-PRV configuration are compatible with the public radial velocity pipeline processing environment available at NExScI which will produce wavelength-calibrated 1D spectra and time-series of relative PRVs.

-There are several important considerations for observers wishing to use the HIRES PRV configuration; only data collected in the specified HIRES PRV configuration and data collected according to the documented recommendations can be processed properly in the NExScI HIRES processing environment.
+There are important considerations for observers wishing to use the HIRES-PRV configuration; only data collected in the specified HIRES PRV configuration and data collected according to the documented recommendations can be processed properly in the NExScI HIRES processing environment.

 Ib.v Notification and Program Support